squaresausage/Open-Source-PC110/README.md

 # How can you help?

-Help by reviewing the PCB layout and reporting bugs/issues
+Help by reviewing Schematics and PCB layouts to report potential bugs, errors, and issues.

-Help with verification of the layout and schematic
+Assistance with verifying the layout and schematic.

 Help with finding missing datasheets